hajimetomura/COVID19_household_exp/README.md

 3. Other data.

 L452R_share_of_new_confirmed_cases.csv: This file contains the L452R share of new confirmed cases in Japan.
 The unit: percent.
 The source: the Ministry of Health, Labor, and Welfare, the Government of Japan.
-Available from: https://covid19.mhlw.go.jp/en/.
+The link to the online source dissappeared from the website: https://www.mhlw.go.jp/stf/covid-19/kokunainohasseijoukyou.html.

+L452R_share_of_new_confirmed_cases_in_Tokyo.csv: This file contains the L452R share of new confirmed cases in Tokyo.
+The unit: percent.
+The source: the Tokyo Metropolitan government.
+Available from: https://www.bousai.metro.tokyo.lg.jp/taisaku/saigai/1010035/index.html.

 Twice_vaccinated_share.csv: This file contains the twice vaccinated share of the population in Japan.
 The unit: percent.
 The source: the Ministry of Health, Labor, and Welfare, the Government of Japan.
 Available from: https://covid19.mhlw.go.jp/en/.

+online_share_of_household_expenditures.csv:  This file contains the online share of household expenditures per household and that of household expenditures for clothing and footwear per household in Japan.
+The unit: 100 yen in the current price.
+The source: the Statistics Bureau, the Ministry of Internal Affairs and Communications, the Government of Japan.
+Available from: https://www.stat.go.jp/english/data/joukyou/index.html.